-This Application by Ingredion seeks to amend the Australia New Zealand Food Standards Code (the Code) to include AOAC 2002.02 (Resistant starch in Starch and Plant Materials) as a method of analysis (MoA) for resistant starch as a specifically named dietary fibre.
-Currently, section S11-4 prescribes various methods for analysing total dietary fibre and certain specifically named fibres, but does not include a specific MoA for resistant starch as dietary fibre.
+This Application by Ingredion sought to amend the Australia New Zealand Food Standards Code (the Code) to include AOAC 2002.02 (Resistant starch in starch and plant materials) as a method of analysis (MoA) for resistant starch as a specifically named dietary fibre.
+Currently, section S11-4 of the Code prescribes various methods for analysing total dietary fibre and certain specifically named fibres, but does not include a specific MoA for resistant starch as dietary fibre.

-Standard 1.1.2 defines what constitutes 'dietary fibre' for the Code's purposes.
-FSANZ's assessment is that resistant starch falls within that definition and is dietary fibre for the purposes of the Code.
+Standard 1.1.2 defines 'dietary fibre'.
+FSANZ's assessment concluded that resistant starch falls within that definition and is dietary fibre for the purposes of the Code.

-The Code allows for any one or more of the prescribed methods of analysis listed in section S11-4 to be used to determine the quantity of dietary fibre in a food for declaration in the nutrition information panel.
-Including the prescribed MoA, as requested, would mean that food suppliers would be required to use AOAC 2002.02 if they specifically declare the quantity of resistant starch as a sub-group nutrient of dietary fibre in the nutrition information panel on a food label.
+The Code allows for any one or more of the prescribed methods of analysis listed in section S11-4 to be used to determine the quantity of dietary fibre in a food for declaration in the nutrition information panel on a food label.
+Including the prescribed MoA, as requested, means that food suppliers will be required to use AOAC 2002.02 if they specifically declare the quantity of resistant starch as a sub-group nutrient of dietary fibre in the nutrition information panel.

-Section S12-3 of the Code also prescribes the format for nutrition information panels.
-If the presence and amount of resistant starch is to be specifically declared in the nutrition information panel as a sub-group nutrient of dietary fibre, that declaration must be indented under the heading 'Dietary fibre, total' (resistant starch being a sub-group nutrient of dietary fibre).
-In addition, it is intended that if the quantity of resistant starch is specifically declared as 'resistant starch', that quantity is also included as part of the declaration of the total quantity of dietary fibre.
+Section S12-3 also prescribes the format for nutrition information panels.
+If the presence and amount of resistant starch is to be specifically declared in the nutrition information panel as a sub-group nutrient of dietary fibre, that declaration must be indented under the heading 'Dietary fibre, total'.
+Moreover, if the quantity of resistant starch is specifically declared, that quantity should be included as part of the total quantity of dietary fibre declared.
 This is to avoid causing confusion for consumers.
-Section S11-4 currently include specific requirements to avoid double counting of dietary fibre when more than one method of analysis are used.
+Section S11-4 currently includes requirements to avoid double counting of dietary fibre when more than one method of analysis are used.

-FSANZ's assessment also concludes that AOAC 2002.02 is appropriate as a prescribed regulatory method for measuring resistant starch as a component of dietary fibre.
-It is recognised and widely used internationally, and is the only method for resistant starch in the Codex list of recommended methods.
-The method is applicable to samples containing between 1-75% resistant starch and method performance parameters including limit of quantification, repeatability, and reproducibility are acceptable for food regulatory purposes.
+FSANZ's assessment concluded that AOAC 2002.02 is appropriate as a prescribed regulatory method for measuring resistant starch as a component of dietary fibre.
+It is recognised and widely used internationally, and is the only method for specifically measuring resistant starch in the Codex list of recommended methods.
+The method applies to samples containing between 1-75% resistant starch and method performance parameters including limit of quantification, repeatability, and reproducibility are acceptable for food regulatory purposes.

-Therefore, FSANZ is proposing to amend section S11-4 of the Code to include AOAC 2002.02 as a new MoA, specifically for resistant starch.
-Prescribing this MoA in the Code would provide an internationally recognised, accurate and reliable basis for measuring the amount of resistant starch in foods and for declaring that amount as dietary fibre in the nutrition information panel.
+Therefore, FSANZ approved a draft variation to amend section S11-4 to include AOAC 2002.02 as a new MoA, specifically for resistant starch.
+Prescribing this MoA provides an internationally recognised, accurate and reliable basis for measuring the amount of resistant starch in foods and for declaring that amount as dietary fibre in the nutrition information panel.

-Introduction 1
+Introduction